With countless probiotic and gut health supplements available, determining which ones deliver the best results can be challenging.

 Seed

-Seed is a daily synbiotic designed to deliver not only gastrointestinal (GI) health, but also total body health.
-“Synbiotic” means bacterial substances that confer health benefits to the host (us humans).
-It contains scientifically formulated and clinically studied probiotic strains and prebiotics to benefit anyone 18 and over.
+Seed is a daily synbiotic engineered to promote not only gastrointestinal health, but comprehensive body wellness.
+“Synbiotic” refers to bacterial substances that deliver health benefits to the host (humans).
+It features scientifically formulated and clinically studied probiotic strains plus prebiotics, designed for adults 18 and older.

-It contains a whopping 53 billion AFUs (which are active-fluorescent units).
-Plus, they use ViaCap delivery technology to help the probiotics withstand the stomach and reach the colon.
+It delivers an impressive 53 billion AFUs (active-fluorescent units).
+Additionally, they utilize ViaCap delivery technology to protect probiotics from stomach acid, ensuring they reach the colon intact.

 Ritual Synbiotic

-Ritual Synbiotic is a 3-in-1 gut support supplement with prebiotics, probiotics, and postbiotics.
-It contains 11 billion CFUs (colony-forming units) from two of the most well-researched and clinically studied probiotic strains.
+Ritual Synbiotic is a 3-in-1 gut support supplement featuring prebiotics, probiotics, and postbiotics.
+It provides 11 billion CFUs (colony-forming units) from two extensively researched and clinically studied probiotic strains.

 Comparison: Seed vs. Ritual Synbiotic